Moveable Transactions Reform in Scotland

 The changes introduced by the Act will allow moveable property or rights – including future moveable property or rights – to be transferred or secured without possession or title having to be taken by the transferee, or supplemental transfers or security documents to be entered into.

 Floating charges are currently used to secure Scottish moveable assets in many situations and will remain available along with the new Statutory Pledge.
 However, as sole traders and partnerships cannot grant floating charges, the new systems will make secured credit more readily available to those types of smaller businesses.
+This will allow lenders to engage greater credit analysis for businesses operating in this market.

-Similarly, with the reintroduction of a UK tax preference over floating charges in late 2020, and the growth in recent years of other claims ranking ahead of floating charges, the new Statutory Pledge will provide practical equivalents in Scotland to fixed equitable interests in England and enable equivalence in credit analysis both sides of the border where moveable assets are particularly significant.
+Separately, with the reintroduction of a UK tax preference over floating charges in late 2020, and the growth in recent years of other claims ranking ahead of floating charges, the new Statutory Pledge will provide practical equivalents in Scotland to fixed equitable interests in England and enable equivalence in credit analysis both sides of the border where moveable assets are particularly significant.

 What protections does the Act contain?